vuolter/Broadway/README.md

  - Percentile radio signal strength
  - Huge volume bar with audio level and gain indication
  - Smart charge indicator blinks if connected charger is not charging, alerts if low battery and show estimated time left
- - Advanced status bar displays now playing track title, volume info, lock or recording status and even more, all on request
+ - Advanced status bar displays *Now Playing* track title, volume info, lock or recording status and even more, all on request
  - Completely text translated
  - Interactive progress bar changes color and behaviour according the active screen
  - Fully customized skin, expecially for menu, recording and time & date screens